Song Yiren: Early life and education

 Song emigrated to Canada with her parents when she was eight.
 She attended high school and university there where she majored in fashion design, but later dropped out.

 In 2012, Song returned to China and enrolled in Beijing Film Academy.
-Song first made her appearance in the variety program Day Day Up.

 Career

 In 2015, Song made her acting debut in the historical romance film Time to Love, based on the novel Bu Bu Jing Xin by Tong Hua.
 She then starred in youth film At Cafe 6 and wuxia film Sword Master in 2016.

 In 2018, Song rose to fame for her role as Sang Sang in the historical fantasy drama Ever Night.

 In 2019, she starred in the youth sports drama The Prince of Tennis, and fantasy romance drama Flavor It's Yours.